Alan Rangel: Los Angeles Angels

 On November 21, 2023, Rangel signed a minor league contract with the Los Angeles Angels.
 He made 7 starts split between the rookie–level Arizona Complex League Angels and Double–A Rocket City Trash Pandas, accumulating a 2–0 record and 3.46 ERA with 33 strikeouts.
 Rangel was released by the Angels organization on July 1, 2024.

 Philadelphia Phillies

 On July 16, 2024, Rangel signed a minor league contract with the Philadelphia Phillies organization.
 In 10 appearances for the Triple–A Lehigh Valley IronPigs, he compiled a 1–2 record and 4.30 ERA with 25 strikeouts across 29 1/3 innings pitched.
 On November 4, the Phillies selected Rangel's contract, adding him to their 40–man roster.

 Rangel was optioned to Triple-A Lehigh Valley to begin the 2025 season.
 In 12 starts, he logged a 4–0 record and 5.02 ERA with 64 strikeouts across 57 1/3 innings pitched.
 On June 6, 2025, the Phillies promoted Rangel to the major leagues for a second time.
 He made his MLB debut the same day against the Pittsburgh Pirates.
 On June 27, Rangel recorded his first career save after tossing five scoreless innings against the Atlanta Braves.
+He made five appearances during his rookie campaign, recording a 2.45 ERA with eight strikeouts across 11 innings pitched.

+Rangel was optioned to Triple-A Lehigh Valley to begin the 2026 season.